How Much Does A Fiberglass Pool Cost To Install?

 Delivery fees range from $600–$2,500.
 Some inground pool shell kits will include the cost of the shell, permits, and setting the pool in place—straight and level, while others will include decking and a fence.

 Another major cost factor is the excavation.
 Removing the dirt alone for a 14’ by 28’ pool costs in the region of $12,825, which includes the dirt being disposed of properly.

-If you want to add a heat pump to your inground pool, your price range will be an average of $950 to $10,500 installed.
+A pool heat pump costs $2,000 to $6,000 installed.
 The colder the climate you live in, the more power your heater will require, hence the higher cost in more northern climates.